-In a residency week, composers experience the day-to-day life of an orchestra, with access to NAC Orchestra rehearsals and concerts, as well as Canadian and international guest conductors, artists and composers, and other significant programming.
+During their residency in Ottawa, composers will experience the day-to-day life of an orchestra, with access to NAC Orchestra rehearsals and concerts, as well as Canadian and international guest conductors, artists and composers, and other significant programming.

-Composers will have access to the NAC Orchestra resources and library, and each commission will receive workshops in residency weeks beginning in year one.
-The program will encourage artistic innovation and risk-taking, collaboration with other artists and exploration of culturally diverse/indigenous themes.
+The selected composers will also have access to the NAC Orchestra resources and library, and each commission will receive workshops in residency weeks beginning in year one.

-Open to emerging, culturally diverse and indigenous composers, this initiative embraces contemporary, innovative and diverse voices, supporting ground-breaking original musical creation and the development of new Canadian orchestral and chamber music.
-Two composers will be selected.
-One residency will begin in winter 2017, and the second in fall 2017.
+The initiative is open to emerging, culturally diverse and/or Indigenous composers; it embraces contemporary, innovative, and diverse voices, and supports ground-breaking original musical creation and the development of new Canadian orchestral and chamber music.

-- Ability to invest in a two year program with travel to and from Ottawa (travel expenses will be paid for by the Canada Council/NAC, as described below)
+- be able to invest in a two year program with travel to and from Ottawa (travel expenses will be paid for by the Canada Council/NAC, as described below)

 Each composer will receive: